 For most of us, the only animals that we’re exposed to are the ones that we keep in our homes, such as dogs, cats, birds, and perhaps some rodents and reptiles.
 Even having these domesticated pets is a heart-opening experience that’s therapeutic for us, because of the loyalty, companionship, gratitude and unconditional love that they show us.

 If we’re willing to go beyond our boundaries and reach out to other animals, imagine what else we could experience?
 There are approx 8.7 million creatures in world, with 6.5 million species on land and 2.2 million in oceans!
 The world is filled with awe-inspiring bio-diversity of creatures with various shapes, colors and sizes waiting to be explored and celebrated.

 You can get better acquainted with animals by visiting zoos and animal sanctuaries or finding volunteer opportunities in places like animal shelters or rescue facilities.
-You can also widen your horizons by watching documentaries on channels such National Geographic or The Discovery Channel, or reading any material that will educate you about the natural world.
+You can also widen your horizons by watching documentaries on channels such National Geographic or reading any material that will educate you about the natural world.